devops329/devops/instruction/observability/observability.md

 ### Aggregation and accessibility

 In the early days of logging, each server had a cache of logs.
 If there was a problem, you had to SSH into the server and manually examine the log files until you found where the problem occurred.
-If the failure was triggered across multiple requests that were logged on different servers, then you were in a world of hurt to try and figure out what happened.
+If the failure was triggered across multiple requests that were logged on different servers, then you were in a world of hurt trying to figure out what happened.

 Instead, you want to transfer observability data as quickly as possible to a central location where it can be aggregated and accessed from anywhere you might need.